egsdandd/L2T/README.md

 ***

-## 📈 Versioning and Changelog

-- Semantic versioning (MAJOR.MINOR.PATCH)
-- All changes are documented in `CHANGELOG.md`

-***

-## 💬 Communication \& Questions
+## 💬 Communication & Questions

-For questions or suggestions – update this README and notify the repo owners.
+For questions or suggestions about the tests, create an issue on GitHub or contact the repository owner.